IbrahimUsmani118/SwiftUI-OpenSource/README.md

 npm run dev
 ```

-What's Inside?
+## What's Inside?

 This project isn't just about looks – it's got the brains to match!
 Here are some highlights:

-Easy Branding: Want to make it look like it's yours?
+- Easy Branding: Want to make it look like it's yours?
 Go ahead and customize the branding and style to fit your vibe.
-Performance Boost: We've tinkered under the hood to make sure this thing runs like a dream.
+- Performance Boost: We've tinkered under the hood to make sure this thing runs like a dream.
 Fast load times?
 You got it!
-For Everyone: We believe in inclusivity, so we've built this app with accessibility in mind.
+- For Everyone: We believe in inclusivity, so we've built this app with accessibility in mind.
 Everyone's welcome here.
-Safe and Sound: Security is our middle name.
+- Safe and Sound: Security is our middle name.
 We've locked things down with HTTPS and other fancy security measures.
-Worldwide Reach: Take this app global with internationalization support.
+- Worldwide Reach: Take this app global with internationalization support.
 Speak the language of your users, wherever they are.
-Stay in Control: Manage who can access what with authentication and authorization features baked right in.
+- Stay in Control: Manage who can access what with authentication and authorization features baked right in.
-Keep an Eye Out: We've integrated analytics tools to help you keep track of how your app is doing in the wild.
+- Keep an Eye Out: We've integrated analytics tools to help you keep track of how your app is doing in the wild.
-Friendly Docs: Not sure how something works?
+- Friendly Docs: Not sure how something works?
 Don't worry, we've got you covered with clear and friendly documentation.
-Wanna Join the Party?

 We're all about collaboration!
 If you've got ideas, bug fixes, or just want to say hi, here's how you can get involved:

 Fork this Repo: Make your own copy of the project to play around with.